kokoro-aya/kokoro-aya/README.md

 - I love discovering different paradigms and programming in the elegant way, and I'm trying to make use of them.
 Yet, none of them is proficient.

-- Currently going over Haskell/OCaml programming and several topics on FP.
+- Currently building a homemade simple language compiler and learning compiling theories.

 ## Languages, tools and others